 Here I deselected Photo Cells and left the page blank to more easily show the opaque grey area that makes up the page bleed.

 And here's the same page with an image placed in it.

 If you want your image to completely fill the page (a "full bleed" image) then you must ensure that the edges of your image reach all the way to the outer edges of the page bleed.

 Here's a close up of the incorrectly-positioned image.
+The photo's edge doesn't reach the outer bleed edge in Lightroom.
 The printed book would likely have a hairline white edge at the top.

 Here's a close up of a correctly positioned full bleed image in relation to the page bleed.
 Notice how the image edge goes all the way to the page edge.

 Text Safe Area